AseWhy/asewhy.github.io/static/data/routes/router/sections/en/updates.md

     Today I added a system whereby, for this site, it will be possible to select a language.
 Therefore, in the shortest possible time, content translated by google translators will appear in different languages.
 I also added micro-markup and fixed some minor errors.
 }

+> [06.02.2021] Updating images on top {
+    Today the images in the site header have been updated, as well as minor changes on the home page.
+Fixed a bug where the updated post overlapped the banner with translation information
+}

 > [#] The end of all ends {}